MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-adaptive-application-controls.md

 > [!Note]
 > - Adaptive application controls in general availability (GA) uses the Log Analytics agent. (also known as the Microsoft Monitoring Agent (MMA)).The MMA is set to retire in August 2024.
 > -  Adaptive application controls is also available in preview using the Azure Monitoring Agent (AMA).
-> - The adaptive application controls features, using either the AMA or MMA, will be deprecated in August 2024.
+> - The adaptive application controls features, using AMA or MMA, will be deprecated in August 2024.

 ## Prerequisites